 When I returned to Miami in 2008 to play for the Heat, I engaged with many young people in our community.
 I saw so many great kids in danger of failing that just needed a nudge in the right direction.
 They were anxiously seeking someone to help them set their paths and encourage them to believe in themselves.
 My wife Destiny and I founded the James Jones Legacy Foundation with that very goal in mind.

-Today, after having left Miami to first play with the Cleveland Cavaliers and then join the Phoenix Suns as the organization’s vice president of basketball operations, Destiny and I have remained committed to continuing the work of the foundation, and to doing everything we can to better the lives of our community’s most vulnerable children.
+Today, after having left Miami to first play with the Cleveland Cavaliers and then join the Phoenix Suns as the General Manager, Destiny and I have remained committed to continuing the work of the foundation, and to doing everything we can to better the lives of our community’s most vulnerable children.